The Classification of Branched Willmore Spheres in the $3$-Sphere and the $4$-Sphere: Abstract

 \section{Abstract}

-We extend the classification of Robert Bryant of Willmore spheres in $S^3$ to \emph{true} branched Willmore spheres and show that non-completely umbilic variational branched Willmore spheres in $S^3$ are inverse stereographic projections of complete minimal spheres with finite total curvature in $\mathbb{R}^3$ and vanishing flux.
-We also obtain a classification of true branched Willmore spheres in $S^4$, generalising a theorem of Seb\'{a}stian Montiel.
-As a result of our asymptotic analysis at branch points, we obtain optimal $C^{1,1}$ regularity of the unit normal of true branched Willmore surfaces in arbitrary codimension.
+We extend the classification of Robert Bryant of Willmore spheres in $S^3$ to \emph{variational} branched Willmore spheres $S^3$ and show that they are inverse stereographic projections of complete minimal surfaces with finite total curvature in $\mathbb{R}^3$ and vanishing flux.
+We also obtain a classification of \emph{variational} branched Willmore spheres in $S^4$, generalising a theorem of Seb\'{a}stian Montiel.
+As a result of our asymptotic analysis at branch points, we obtain an improved $C^{1,1}$ regularity of the unit normal of \emph{variational} branched Willmore surfaces in arbitrary codimension.
 We also prove that the width of Willmore sphere min-max procedures in dimension $3$ and $4$, such as the sphere eversion, is an integer multiple of $4\pi$.